 It’s no secret that Japan has one of the lowest obesity rates in the world.
 Western stereotypes would have us believe that this is due to a scant diet of raw fish and seaweed.
 But having lived in Japan for nearly two years, I’ve noticed that there is a lot going on here besides diet.
 Sure, fish and other sea products are ubiquitous.
 But you know what else features heavily?

 DONUTS.
 CAKES.
 TEMPURA BATTER.
 FRIED CHICKEN.
 FULL-FAT DAIRY.
 STEAK.
 PASTRIES.
-CHICKEN SKIN ON A STICK (yes that’s a thing).
+CHICKEN SKIN ON A STICK.

 Also, let’s just be real for a second — not everyone’s thin here.
 I work in Japanese public schools, and I’ve seen my fair share of kids who look like they enjoy a few too many rice balls at lunch.